alexdidier/rampc-quadrotor/wiki/workflow_for_students.md

 * In `d_fall_pps/src`

-  * _CustomControllerService.cpp_ <br>
+  * _StudentControllerService.cpp_ <br>
   The file where students can implement their own controller.
 It provides already the ros service with the teacher.
 It can be used as a template.

 * In `d_fall_pps/param`

   * _ClientConfig.yaml_ <br><br>
           <img src="./pics/client_config_yaml.png" style="width: 400px;"/> <br><br>
-  This file needs to be changed to define names for the custom controller. **The safeController property shouldn't be changed!** <br>
+  This file needs to be changed to define names for the student controller. **The safeController property should not be changed!** <br>

       *Usage:*

-      *`customController: "SERVICENAME/TOPICNAME"`*
+      *`studentController: "SERVICENAME/TOPICNAME"`*

-      *where SERVICENAME is the name of the cpp-file that contains the custom controller (e.g. the provided template CustomControllerService) and where TOPICNAME is the defined name for the topic which is defined insided the controller's code.*
+      *where SERVICENAME is the name of the cpp-file that contains the student controller (e.g. the provided template StudentControllerService) and where TOPICNAME is the defined name for the topic which is defined insided the controller's code.*

       *`strictSafety: <bool>`*

-      *By setting _strictSafety_ to true you limit your custom controller from assuming certain angles before the safe controller takes over.
+      *By setting _strictSafety_ to true you limit your student controller from assuming certain angles before the safe controller takes over.
 Set it to false and the safe controller only takes over when the crazyflie flies out of its defined range.*